damsheer/damsheer.GitHub.io/index.md

 ### Research projects
 * **AutoTSMM (Author)**

 Designed AutoTSMM, which is used to build high-Performance tall-and-skinny matrix multiplication on all mainstream CPUs.
-AutoTSMM is competitive with Intel MKL and outperforms all conventional GEMM implementations on X86 and ARMv8 platforms.
+AutoTSMM can speed up convolution layers in real-world deep learning applications, and the performance is competitive with Intel OneMKL and outperforms all conventional GEMM implementationss.
 This work is published in IEEE ISPA 2021.

 * **OpenBLAS (Contributor)**